Kingsrv/hello-world/README.md

 Hi Humans!

-Saurav here, I like JAVA and I amd new to OSS.
+Saurav here, I like JAVA and I am new to OSS.